Online dating romance scams

 Here’s how the FBI says the romance scam usually works.

-Do not ignore any facts which seem inconsistent and be aware of the following common techniques used by romance scammers:
+Be aware of the following common techniques used by romance scammers:

 - Claims to be from the U.S. but is currently living, working, or traveling abroad.